 You are welcome to publish with us.
 The journal charges no fees for article submission, processing and publishing through EXARC, and, equally, we do not pay authors for their contributions.
 We accept original articles which are not yet published elsewhere.

 The Journal is published quarterly.
-The deadlines for the reviewed articles are: 15th of January for the May Issue, 15th of April for the August issue, 15th of July for the November issue and 15th of October for the February issue.
-All articles go through a first round of editing before they are submitted for reviewing.
-The authors are then consulted about any suggested changes and will have approximately three weeks to react to reviewers’ comments.
+The deadlines for the reviewed articles are: 15th of January for the May issue, 15th of April for the August issue, 15th of July for the November issue and 15th of October for the February issue.
+We have a maximum number of manuscripts we can accept in each round.

-Twice a year, chosen articles are published in an abridged form in the EXARC Journal Digest.
+Once a year, chosen articles are published in an abridged form in the EXARC Journal Digest, our hard copy journal.
 The authors are first contacted for permission to republish their article, then they receive an abridged version of their article for their approval.

 Articles for Mixed Matters are accepted throughout the year and are immediately edited.
 Again, authors are consulted with on any changes.
 This section is updated regularly to bring you topical news.
 Articles for this section are generally published within two to four weeks of submission.

 EXARC aims to be transparent about the ethical requirements for authors and published works in the EXARC Journal.